gis-ops/tutorials/qgis/QGIS_PluginBasics.md

 Then, use the [Plugin Reloader](https://plugins.qgis.org/plugins/plugin_reloader/) plugin to reload your modified code on-the-fly, without restarting QGIS. **Note**, that this only works if you didn't modify any methods which are **only** loaded on QGIS startup, like the root's `__init__.py` or the main module's `__init__(self)` method.

+## `metadata.txt`

+This is the main source for the plugin repository, but also the QGIS Plugin Manager, which both extract information about author, version etc from here.
+Generally, you can use this file to store all kinds of meta information, like a help URL or collaborators.
+There's not exactly a standard for this file format, but it's similar to INI configuration files in structure with `[sections]` and `key=value` pairs.
+A useful resource is the [Python implementation](https://docs.python.org/3/library/configparser.html#supported-ini-file-structure).

+The metadata file can be parsed in Python with the native `configparser` library.
+It makes sense to keep `metadata.txt` as the only entry point for meta information and, when needed in the code base, import the configuration from it (like `version`).

+Multiline statements (like changelog) must be indented after the first line.
+Paths are set relatively, e.g. `gui/img/icon.png` if it lives in `<plugin_root>/gui/img`.

 ## Detailed module and method description

 QGIS Python plugins need a few mandatory modules and methods so they work smoothly with QGIS.